 The GPS Result is a score between 0 and 100 that measures the activity (expression) of certain genes within the tumor.
 In the example above, the patient has a GPS result of 15, consistent with very low-risk cancer.

 Your Individualized Level of Risk

 Your report will also include clinical endpoints that further define your individual risk.

 - Prostate cancer death: In the sample report above, the risk of prostate cancer death within 10 years is <1%.

 - Metastasis: The risk of metastasis (cancer spreading beyond the prostate) within 10 years after surgery is shown in this example to be 1%.

 - Adverse pathology: The risk of aggressive disease is shown in this example as 18%.

 How to use the results

-Once you have the results, you and your doctor can use GPS to aid discussions about your treatment options and help you make the best decision for you personally.
+Once you have the results, you and your doctor can use the GPS test to aid in discussions about your treatment options and help make a treatment plan.
 Treatment plans often consider things like:

 - Your doctor’s assessment of your overall cancer risk, taking into account biopsy, PSA, GPS, etc.